You can import your contacts in Salesmate either from Google Contacts (Gmail) or through a CSV/Excel file.

 - You do not need to wait for the import to be finished as Salesmate will process your import in the backend and once it's being done, Salesmate will notify you by email.

 You can check the status of your data import from - Setup>Data Administration>Import history

-- Salesmate will tell you when was last import done and by whom.
-You can also view the number of records created, update or rejected during last import.
+- Salesmate will tell you when the last import was done and by whom.
+You can also view the number of records created, updated or rejected during last import.

 - Records Added: Successfully imported records